Skip to contents

 Did you know?

-The due diligence obligations under the CSDDD extend in particular to various aspects within a company's supply chain.
-These include, among others :
+The due diligence obligations under the CSDDD particularly extend to various aspects within a company's supply chain.
+These include:

-• The company's own business activities, including all activities carried out directly by the company.
+• The company's own business operations, including all activities directly conducted by it.

-• Direct suppliers that provide goods or services to the company are covered by the due diligence obligations.
+• Direct suppliers providing goods or services to the company are covered by the due diligence obligations.
 This includes suppliers of raw materials as well as intermediate products or services.

-• Indirect suppliers who are not directly contractually linked to the company, but who nevertheless have a significant influence on the supply chain, are also included.
+• Indirect suppliers, who may not be directly contracted with the company but still have a significant influence on the supply chain, are also considered.

-• The use of the product, both during its manufacture and during its use by the end consumer, is subject to the company's due diligence obligations.
+• The use of the product, both during its production and its use by the end consumer, is subject to the company's due diligence obligations.

-• This comprehensive consideration of various elements of the supply chain is intended to help identify and mitigate human rights and environmental risks along the entire chain of activity.
+• This comprehensive consideration of various elements of the supply chain aims to identify and mitigate human rights and environmental risks throughout the entire activity chain.

-The CSDDD imposes far-reaching responsibilities on obligated companies with regard to compliance with environmental and human rights standards in their supply chains.
-Compared to the supply chain act, the directive introduces significantly stricter environmental protection requirements by taking into account all quantifiable environmental impacts such as soil contamination, water pollution, air emissions, excessive water consumption and other impacts on natural resources.
-This represents a significant difference to the supply chain act, which has so far mainly focused on the protection of human rights.
+The CSDDD imposes extensive responsibilities on obligated companies regarding compliance with environmental and human rights standards in their supply chains.
+Compared to the LkSG, the directive introduces significant enhancements for environmental protection by considering all quantifiable environmental impacts such as soil contamination, water pollution, air emissions, excessive water consumption, and other burdens on natural resources.
+This marks a significant difference from the LkSG, which has primarily focused on the protection of human rights so far.

-The current draft of the CSDDD also takes up the 1.5°C target set out in the Paris Climate Agreement.
-Obligated companies must develop and implement a plan on how they can best contribute to achieving the climate protection target as part of their business model and corporate strategy.
+The current draft of the CSDDD also addresses the 1.5°C target set in the Paris Climate Agreement.
+Obligated companies must develop and implement a plan on how they can best contribute to achieving the climate protection goal within the framework of their business model and corporate strategy.

 Your contact